Kevin Dineen: Philadelphia Flyers (1991–1995)

-Dineen saw his production increase with the Philadelphia Flyers to finish the 1991–92 season, scoring 26 goals and 56 points in 64 games with the Flyers, however, the team failed to make the playoffs.
+Dineen saw his production increase with the Flyers to finish the 1991–92 season, scoring 26 goals and 56 points in 64 games with the Flyers, however, the team failed to make the playoffs.

-In his first full season with Philadelphia in 1992–93, Dineen scored 35 goals, his highest total since scoring 45 with the Hartford Whalers in 1988–89, while finishing with 63 points, to finish fourth in team scoring.
+In his first full season with Philadelphia in 1992–93, Dineen scored 35 goals, his highest total since scoring 45 with the Whalers in 1988–89, while finishing with 63 points, to finish fourth in team scoring.
 Philadelphia missed the playoffs once again.

 Dineen was named the Flyers captain for the 1993–94, however, he saw his production decrease, scoring 19 goals and 42 points, his lowest point total since his rookie season.
 Once again, the Flyers missed the playoffs.
 Dineen resigned captaincy in September 1994, in favor of Eric Lindros.

 During the 1994–95 NHL lockout, Dineen played with the Houston Aeros of the IHL, where he had six goals and ten points in 17 games.
 When the NHL resumed play in January 1995, Dineen rejoined the Flyers.
 Dineen struggled all season long, scoring eight goals and 13 points in 40 games.
 However, the Flyers made the playoffs.
 In 15 playoff games, Dineen scored six goals and ten points, helping the Flyers to the Eastern Conference finals.
 After the season, Dineen finished as the runner-up for the Bill Masterton Memorial Trophy.

 He started the 1995–96 season with the Flyers, where Dineen saw his numbers plummet to no goals and two points in 26 games.
-On December 28, 1995, the Flyers traded Dineen back to the Whalers for Hartford's seventh round pick in the 1997 NHL Entry Draft.
+On December 28, 1995, the Flyers traded Dineen back to the Whalers for Hartford's seventh round pick in the 1997 NHL entry draft.